 Grand vision: Explicitly setting grand, ambitious targets – like making solar energy as cheap as coal, understanding the human brain, or destroying cancerous tumors while leaving healthy cells untouched – galvanizes public excitement and draws in new communities of solvers.

-Collaboration across sectors: Grand Challenges can accelerate the rate of progress on sticky problems by engaging a coordinated, “all-hands-on-deck” approach with multi-sectoral collaborations.
+Collaboration across sectors: Grand Challenges can accelerate the rate of progress on sticky problems by engaging a coordinated, “all-hands-on-deck” approach with multi-sect collaborations.
 Agencies can augment their impact by involving contributions from other agencies, foundations, research universities, companies, and citizens.

 Ambitious yet achievable: The key lies in a willingness to set bold, audacious goals: Historical examples include landing a man on the moon, the Human Genome Project, and Wikipedia.
 These examples have a definite, unambiguous outcome.